ZakiGardezi/Comp3005A3/README.txt

 Instruction to run database: Also include in the video
 - Open Postgres server in pg Admin 4 and create a new database called 'A3'.
-- Open the query tool for A3 and then open the ddl.sql file from repository and then execute script.
+- Open the query tool for A3 and then open the ddl.sql file from from database scripts directory in repository and then execute script.
 - Open the ddl.sql file from repository and then execute script.
 - Open Comp3005A3.py and run the program
 - select 1 to get all students or